2025–26 US Lecce season

-The 2025-26 season is the 118th season in the history of the US Lecce, and it will also be the fourth consecutive season in Serie A. In addition to the domestic league, the team are participating in the Coppa Italia.
+The 2025-26 season was the 118th season in the history of the US Lecce, and was its fourth consecutive season in Serie A. In addition to the domestic league, the team participated in the Coppa Italia.
+It finished the season in 17th place, just outside the relegation zone, and will compete in Serie A again next season.

 Players

 Squad information

-Players, appearances, goals and squad numbers last updated on 1 July 2025.
+Players, appearances, goals and squad numbers last updated on 19 April 2026.
 Appearances and goals include all official competition matches.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.